BeardedCrackie/onpk-sempr/README.md

 - appbackend - on push to appbackend folder the code is builded and pushed to dockerhub crackiesvk/appbackend with latest tag
 - appfrontend - aon push to appbackend folder the code is builded and pushed to dockerhub crackiesvk/appfrontend with latest tag
 - terraform_check - on push to terraform folder the code is checked to be in correct format
-- terraform_deploy - on manual action, terraform apply will be used to change remote server configuration
+- terraform_deploy - on manual action, terraform apply will be used to change remote server configuration (vpc install, docker, minikube, helm install)